KQM-git/TCL/docs/evidence/combat-mechanics/enemy-mechanics/enemy-shields.md

 * Pyro armor: The equivalent of 2 strong Hydro
 * Cryo armor: The equivalent of 2 strong Pyro
-* Hydro armor: ~10 Electro-charged ticks
+* Hydro armor: ~10 Electro-Charged ticks
 * Electro armor: The equivalent of 2 strong Cryo

 ## Fatui Armor and Aura Interactions